 - Develop and sharpen personal leadership and communication skills

-- Use Harvard Business School Case Method teaching to illustrate and learn from case scenarios in an interactive setting
+- Use Harvard Business School Case Method teachings to illustrate and learn from case scenarios in an interactive setting

-- Building on all of the above, develop plans for quality improvement, patient safety and/or informatics within the participant’s own health care organization or system
+- Building on all of the above, develop plans for quality improvement and patient safety through the use of informatics within the participant’s own health care practice, organization or system

 Question and Answer Session with Dean David Roberts and Senior Associate Dean Ajay Singh